jenniferngp/jenniferngp.github.io/docs/bioinformatics/run-ldsc.md

 ## Estimate Heritability

-Use the ldsc.py script with your formatted GWAS summary statistics and the appropriate LD Score files.
-For `--ref-ld-chr`, I included my annotations (`annotations/`) and baseline annotations (`baseline_v1.2/baseline.`).
+`ldsc.py` is provided in the GitHub.
+For `--ref-ld-chr`, you will need to both your (`annotations/`) and the baseline annotations (`baseline_v1.2/baseline.`).
 LDSC will read these files assuming the chromosome number follows right after the prefix provided.
+For example, the way I had structured my annotations directory is as follows: `annotations/1.*`, `annotations/2.*`, etc.

 ```sh
 python ldsc.py \